jhipster/jhipster-kotlin/README.md

 ## 🚀 How to get started

 Install the package with `npm install -g generator-jhipster-kotlin`
+1. Make sure you have `yo` installed with `npm install -g yo`

-1. Install the package with `npm install -g generator-jhipster-kotlin`
+2. Install the package with `npm install -g generator-jhipster-kotlin`
-2. Generate the application with `khipster`
+3. Generate the application with `khipster`

 (or)